Logo

 Default 55

-S12 Escape Code Guard Timer: S12 sets the modem guard timer.
-Anything received before or after the escape sequence, within the guard timer causes the modem to abort the escape.
+S12 Escape Code Guard Timer: Register S12 sets the modem escape code guard timer.
+Any data received within the guard timer causes the modem to abort the escape from data mode.

 Range: 10 to 255